-This lesson will cover micro level view of muscle contractions, looking specifically at sarcomeres and how they act in order to produce a muscle contraction.
+This lesson will cover a micro-level view of muscle contractions, looking specifically at sarcomeres and how they act in order to produce a muscle contraction:

-Muscle contractions basically are just the shortening of fibers within muscles which acts to generate force, and the sarcomere is the basic unit of contraction.
+Muscle contractions are the shortening of fibers within muscles, which act to generate force.
+The sarcomere is the basic unit of contraction.
 Muscle contractions rely on calcium, and can occur when there's an increase in calcium ions.
-Calcium is either stored or released by the sarcoplasmic reticulum.
-The sarcoplasmic reticulum is like the endoplasmic reticulum of muscle fibers.
-It stores and releases calcium necessary for these muscle contractions.
+Calcium is either stored or released by the sarcoplasmic reticulum, which is like the endoplasmic reticulum of muscle fibers.
+It stores and releases the calcium necessary for these muscle contractions.

-Use this diagram below, just to give you a general idea, so you have a picture of what we're talking about when we talk about a sarcomere, or a muscle fiber.
-Muscles contain different bundles of fibers, and if we break this down, we can take a look at one fiber.
-That fiber is actually made of a myofibril.
-These myofibrils have this banded appearance, and when bundled together give muscles their striated, or striped look.
+Use this diagram below to give you a general idea of what the sarcomere, or muscle fiber, looks like.
+Muscles contain different bundles of fibers, but a single fiber is made of a myofibril.
+Myofibrils have a banded appearance; when bundled together, they give muscles their striated, or striped look.
 Sarcomeres, the basic unit of contraction, are portions of myofibrils.

 Within our sarcomere, we have something called thick and thin filaments.
-And those thick and thin filaments work together in order to produce a contraction.
+Those thick and thin filaments work together in order to produce a contraction.
 Actin is a protein that's referred to as the thin filament in a contraction, whereas myosin is the protein referred to as a thick filament.

 Actin looks like a strand of beads, and the above image shows several molecules of myosin together.
 Just one molecule of myosin is composed of a head and a tail.
 The head plays an important role in contraction.

 Use this diagram to visualize what's happening during a contraction; imagine this is one sarcomere.
-When a contraction happens actin and myosin overlap with each other, and the Z-bands will move closer together.
-The top image is a relaxed muscle fiber, and the bottom would be one that has contracted.
+When a contraction happens, actin and myosin overlap with each other, and the Z-bands will move closer together.
+The top image is a relaxed muscle fiber, and the bottom is one that has contracted.

 This contraction happens when myosin heads bind to actin, and this occurs when the sarcoplasmic reticulum releases calcium.
 Calcium prepares actin and myosin for interaction.
 Once myosin has bound to actin, the myosin heads will pull the actin filaments toward the center of the sarcomere.

-So there are kind of two types of contractions that can occur:
+There are two types of contractions that can occur:

-In other words, if a muscle twitches over and over and over and over again, it can sustain that contraction.
+In other words, if a muscle twitches over and over again, it can sustain that contraction.
 Contractions are caused by impulses from the nervous system.
-An action potential is the technical term for these impulses and a motor unit describes one motor neuron and all of the muscle fibers it innervates at once.
+An action potential is the technical term for these impulses, and a motor unit describes one motor neuron and all of the muscle fibers it innervates at once.

-The sarcomere is the basic unit of contraction within muscle fibers and make up myofibrils.
-The structure of the sarcomere include 3 regions: Z-bands, I-bands, and A-bands; they also have thin and thick filaments.
+The sarcomere is the basic unit of contraction within muscle fibers, and is made up of myofibrils.
+The structure of the sarcomere includes 3 regions: Z-bands, I-bands, and A-bands; sarcomeres also have thin and thick filaments.
 Contractions happen when calcium is released, and myosin, the thick filament, binds to actin, the thin filament.
-They move to overlap each other in the A-band region, pulling the Z-bands closer together.
+They overlap in the A-band region, pulling the Z-bands closer together.
 There are two types of muscle contractions: twitch and tetanus.
-Tetanus is a prolonged contraction made up of multiple twitches.
+A twitch is a single contraction, while a tetanus is a prolonged contraction made up of multiple twitches.

 Keep up the learning and have a great day!